testtkxxd/cardano-sl/docs/wip/exchange-onboarding.md

             }
         }
     }
 You have just created your first wallet.
-Information about this wallet can be retrieved using the GET /api/v1/wallets/{walletId} endpoint as follow:
+Information about this wallet can be retrieved using the GET /api/v1/wallets/{walletId} endpoint as follows:

     curl -X GET https://localhost:8090/api/v1/wallets/{{walletId}} \
          -H "Accept: application/json; charset=utf-8"              \
-         --cacert ./scripts/tls-files/ca.crt                       \
+         --cacert ./scripts/tls-files/ca.crt

 ## Receiving Money

-To receive money from other users you should provide your address.
+To receive Ada from other users you should provide your address.
 This address can be obtained from an account.
-Each wallet contains at least one account, you can think of account as a pocket inside of your wallet.
-Besides, you can view all existing accounts of a wallet by using the GET /api/v1/wallets/{{walletId}}/accounts endpoint as follow:
+Each wallet contains at least one account.
+An account is like a pocket inside your wallet.
+View all existing accounts of a wallet by using the GET /api/v1/wallets/{{walletId}}/accounts endpoint:

     curl -X GET https://localhost:8090/api/v1/wallets/{{walletId}}/accounts?page=1&per_page=10 \
          -H "Accept: application/json; charset=utf-8"                                          \